springernature/stylelint-config-springernature/README.md

 }
 ```

-You can add more rules or plugins in this section following the [styleint config format](https://stylelint.io/user-guide/configure).
+You can add more rules or plugins in this section following the [stylelint config format](https://stylelint.io/user-guide/configure).

 4. Run `stylelint`, specifying the `scss` syntax